-- decreased or insufficient enrollment;
+- decreased or insufficient enrollment:

 - elimination of or reduction of programs/courses/ activities; or

 - a shortage of funds.

-Where such event(s) occur, the College Board may consider it necessary to reduce the number of regular employees through layoff, then the following procedures shall apply.
+Where such event(s) occur, the College may consider it necessary to reduce the number of regular employees through layoff.
+After notification is made to the Chair of the College Board, the following procedures shall apply.